pnp/sp-dev-fx-webparts/samples/react-webcam/README.md

 This Web Part illustrates the following concepts on top of the SharePoint Framework:

-* Using react framework in SPFx webpart
+* Using react framework in SPFx web part
-* Using react-webcam npm package in SPFx webpart
+* Using react-webcam npm package in SPFx web part
 * Open web cam or mobile camera to capture photo and display in img html element

 ## Video